metal-stack/cli/docs/metalctlv2_ip_create.md

 ### Options

 ```
+      --addressfamily string    addressfamily, can be either IPv4|IPv6, defaults to IPv4 (optional)
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
       --description string      description of the ip
   -f, --file string             filename of the create or update request in yaml format, or - for stdin.